-If you are claiming BPS on this land you must use certified seed of one of the eligible varieties listed in the Common Catalogue of Varieties of Agricultural Plant Species on 15 March 2023.
+If you are claiming BPS on this land you must use certified seed of one of the eligible varieties listed in the Common Catalogue of Varieties of Agricultural Plant Species on 15 March 2024.

 You must send the original official labels for the hemp you are growing to us with your SAF.
 We will return the labels to you.
-If sowing takes place after 15 May 2023 you must submit the labels no later than 30 June 2023.
+If sowing takes place after 15 May 2024 you must submit the labels no later than 30 June 2024.

-If you need more information please contact:
+If you need more information please contact your local office whose details can be found at Annex 4.